Eureka, California: Native Americans

-The Wiyot and Yurok are the westernmost peoples to speak Algic languages.
+The Yurok people share linguistic and cultural practices with the Wiyot people, and their traditional territory is located to the north of Eureka.
+The Yurok Tribe's language revitalization program is seen by many as the most successful of its kind in California, and as of 2013, Eureka High School has the largest Yurok language program of any school.

 Founding on Humboldt Bay

 For nearly 300 years after 1579, European exploration of the coast of what would become northern California repeatedly missed definitively locating Humboldt Bay because of a combination of geographic features and weather conditions which concealed the narrow bay entrance from view.
 Despite a well-documented 1806 sighting by Russian explorers, the bay was not definitively known by Europeans until an 1849 overland exploration provided a reliable accounting of the exact location of what is the second-largest bay in California.
 The timing of this discovery led to the May 13, 1850, founding of the settlement of Eureka on its shore by the Union and Mendocino Exploring (development) companies.

 Gold Rush era

 After the primary California Gold Rush in the Sierras, Humboldt Bay was settled with the intent of providing a convenient alternative to the long overland route from Sacramento to supply miners on the Trinity, Klamath and Salmon Rivers where gold had been discovered.
 Though the ideal location on Humboldt Bay adjacent to naturally deeper shipping channels ultimately guaranteed Eureka's development as the primary city on the bay, Arcata's proximity to developing supply lines to inland gold mines ensured supremacy over Eureka through 1856.

 "Eureka" received its name from a Greek word meaning "I have found it!"
 This exuberant statement of successful (or hopeful) gold rush miners is also the official motto of the State of California.
 Eureka is the only U.S. location to use the same seal as the state for its seal.